ParagonLight/dissector/README.md

 - `data/imagenet/tensor_pub`: root folder for anatomy outputs

-- `data/imagenet/weight` root folder for weights of weight models

 2. Put pretrained submodels model in `data/imagenet/models/resnet101`.

 3. Create file `layer_info` to write layers' info, which the layers are used for anatomy.